Alfresco/docs-alfresco/governance-services/latest/install/uninstall.md

        -    Description:   Alfresco Governance Services Enterprise Repository Extension
    ```

-    You'll need the Enterprise Module ID, `alfresco-rm-enterprise-repo`, to uninstall the AMP file.
+    To uninstall the AMP file, you'll need the Enterprise Module ID `alfresco-rm-enterprise-repo`.

 3. Find the Share RM AMP file using the following command: